Proper Noun Proper nouns are names of unique things, places,...Read More

 What is a Noun?

 According to the ancient definition- Noun is the name of a person, place, and thing.
-It is taken from a Latin word nomen, meaning ‘name’.
+It is taken from the Latin word nomen, meaning ‘name’.

-On a broader perspective Noun is anything that has a name or anything you can talk about.
+A Noun is anything that has a name or anything you can talk about from a broader perspective.

-Moreover,nouns usually appear as subject or object in a sentence.
-Which means they are either talked about, or they perform an action or they are the receiver of an action.
+Moreover, nouns usually appear as subject or object in a sentence.
+This means they are either talked about, perform an action, or are the receiver of an action.
 Understanding this makes it easier to spot a noun in a sentence.
-Let us look at a few examples.

 - John is the topper of our class. (here John is the name of a person and here we are talking about John)